micheal-earl/chip8-emulator/README.md

 # chip8-emulator

 Simple CHIP-8 CPU emulator.
-Can currently run the IBM Logo test rom.
+Can currently run the IBM Logo rom and the test opcode rom.

 ## Install and run